Your partner in oil business and more

 In addition to the vertical shaft in an oil or gas well, special equipment allows producers to extend horizontal shafts into areas that could not otherwise

 A location where several pipelines connect near sources of gas.
-Also known as a market centre.
+Also known as a market center.
 See Henry Hub, Spot Market.

 An extensive group of chemicals that always include the elements hydrogen and carbon.
 Coal, natural gas, oil, sugar, starches, and plastics are all composed of hydrocarbons.